 What is 2,4-D?

-The herbicide 2,4-dichlorophenoxyacetic acid (2,4-D) is a selective, systemic, and plant growth regulator herbicide used for post-emergent control of weeds in corn, soybeans, small grains, sorghum, etc. in Minnesota.
-It can also be used for weed control in turf and lawns, forestry sites, and aquatic sites.
-2,4-D is one of the top selling herbicides in Minnesota.
+The herbicide 2,4-dichlorophenoxyacetic acid (2,4-D) is a selective, systemic plant growth regulator herbicide used for post-emergent control of weeds in grass crops such as corn, soybeans, small grains, sorghum and grass pastures.
+Certain formulations can also be used on 2,4-D tolerant soybeans in Minnesota.
+2,4-D is also used for weed control in turf and lawns, forestry sites, and aquatic sites.
+2,4-D has activity on numerous broadleaf annual, biennial, and perennial weeds and is one of the top selling herbicides in Minnesota.

 2,4-D